Back

 > ...
 Math > Perimeter, Area, Volume > Perimeter of a Rectangle

-This lesson goes over how to find the perimeter of a rectangle and a square.
-Here are some definitions to help you with this lesson:
+In this lesson, you will review how to find the perimeter of a rectangle and a square.

 Real World Application